 What requirements must a pool meet?

-Initially, to build a pool it is important that you adjust to municipal, regional and state regulations.
-The Royal Decree 742/2013, of 27 September, regulates the state regulations that control the technical and sanitary conditions of category 3A pools (rural houses, communal houses, halls of residence…) and category 3B pools (single family pools).
+Initially, to build a pool you must adjust to municipal, regional and state regulations.
+The Royal Decree 742/2013, of 27 September, regulates the state regulations that control the technical and sanitary conditions of category 3A pools (rural houses, communal houses, halls of residence…) and category 3B pools (single-family pools).

 Among the main conditions that a private swimming pool must fulfil, we can highlight:

 - Compliance with the Technical Building Code, regulated by Royal Decree 314/2006, of 17 March, and in the case of heated pools, also with the Regulation on Thermal Installations in Buildings, regulated by Royal Decree 1027/2007, of 20 July.

 - Approval of chemical products for water treatment.

 - Control of the quality of water, air and maintenance systems.

 When is the best time to legalize a pool?

 The ideal time to legalize a pool is before the execution of the work.
 Otherwise, you may be fined extremely high amounts.
 It is estimated that fines can vary between 50% and 300% of the total value of the work.